VelascoL/VelascoL.github.io/index.md

 I am interested in mathematical physics and probability.
 Right now, I particularly like to think about problems in wave turbulence.

+I am the currently the organizer of the [Junior Analysis Seminar](https://sites.utexas.edu/janal/).

 Office: PMA 12.146
 Email: [lmvelasco@utexas.edu](mailto:lmvelasco@utexas.edu)